 Starting a New Project

 Before starting a new project, make sure that you have configured all running environments mentioned in the Prerequisites section.
-You can either select a genome or connect to MySQL database when starting a new project, but both should be performed to make the software work properly.
+You can either select a genome or connect to MySQL database when starting a new project, but both should be performed to make the program work properly.

 Select a Genome

 To start a new project, you may first select a new genome of interest.
 When the program is open, select File > New Project… to select a new genome.
-If there isn’t any genome file in local host, a warning notification will pop up as the following is showed and tell you what you should do.
+If there isn’t any genome file in the local host, a warning notification will pop up as the following illustrated and tell you what you should do.